ghyoun/potato_films/README.md

 ## Overview

-You work for FreshPotatoes.com, a Wiki for information related to films and artists.
+You work for FreshPotatoes, a Wiki for information related to films and artists.

-The website team needs your help.
+The FreshPotatoes team has defined a RESTful API endpoint they want you to build.
 They want to allow external partners - like Netflix and HBOGo - to access their data.
-The FreshPotatoes team has defined a RESTful API endpoint they want you to build.

 Fork this repo, read through the instructions, and get to work!
 Submit a pull request when ready.